vlfeat/matconvnet/doc/site/docs/about.md

       supported under this OS due to security reasons, now MatConvNet binaries hardcodes the location of the CUDA/cuDNN libraries as needed.
 This also simplifies starting up MATLAB.

+    * This version changes slightly how cuDNN is configured; the cuDNN root directory is assumed to contain two subdirectories `lib` and `include` instead of the binary and include files directly.
+This matches how cuDNN is now distributed.

 -   1.0-beta16 (October 2015).
 Adds
     VGG-Face as a pretrained model.
 Bugfixes.
 -   1.0-beta15 (September 2015).
 Supports for new `DagNN` blocks and